JoseArdilla12/Cheat-Sheet-Linux/README.md

 Comandos Utiles

 ## Expand LVM ###
-In Hyper-V, edit the virtual machine and go under “Hard Drive” Click on “Edit”, select “Expand” and enter the desired size Reboot the virtual machine
+Edit the virtual machine and go under “Hard Drive” Click on “Edit”, select “Expand” and enter the desired size Reboot the virtual machine
 SSH into the virtual machine